jlab-sensing/MFC_Modeling/README.md

 https://drive.google.com/drive/folders/1cCIrRNQCjUkE9vV7oOfoW-dt9SuHpU9-

 Note that certain parts of the code can take 2-3 minutes to excecute, namely loading the power data and training the model.
-Sorting the sata by timestamp and merging the data can take up to 30 seconds.
+Sorting the data by timestamp and merging the data can take up to 30 seconds.